Mouth ulcers aren't usually infectious, which means they can't be passed from person to person.

 - Iron deficiency: if your diet is lacking in iron, your red blood cells are unable to carry as much oxygen.
 This can make you feel tired, lacking energy and dizzy.
 Sometimes, an iron deficiency can also cause mouth ulcers.

 - Coeliac disease is caused by intolerance to a protein called gluten, which is found in wheat, rye and barley.
 The condition causes the small intestine to become inflamed.
 Mouth ulcers are also a common symptom of coeliac disease.

 - Crohn's disease is a condition that causes inflammation of the gut, leading to ulcers developing in both your stomach and mouth.

 - Reactive arthritis is a reaction to another infection within your body.
 It can cause inflammation, which sometimes spreads to your mouth.

-- Immunodeficiency:�any condition that attacks or suppresses the body's immune system (the body's natural defence against infection and illness) can cause you to develop mouth ulcers.
+- Immunodeficiency: any condition, such as HIV or lupus, that attacks or suppresses the body's immune system can cause you to develop mouth ulcers.

 You may notice that you start to get mouth ulcers when you begin taking the medicine, or when you increase the dosage.
-However, this is often only a temporary effect of the medication.

 Less common causes

-- Immune: The immune system is the body's defence system, which helps protect it from disease, bacteria and viruses.
+- The immune system is the body's defence system, which helps protect it from disease, bacteria and viruses.